suryana-code/Web-Testing-With-Playwright/README.md

 4. Edit test data: If you want to update or add new test data, simply modify the files in the /data directory.
 New test data can be added to the corresponding test case to enhance the test coverage.

+## System requirements

+- Node.js 18+
+- Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL).
+- macOS 13 Ventura, or later.
+- Debian 12, Ubuntu 22.04, Ubuntu 24.04, on x86-64 and arm64 architecture.
+- For more Playwright details, you can check https://playwright.dev/docs/intro

 ## Example of Data-Driven Test

 Here’s a brief example of how data-driven tests are implemented: